 Manufacturing is a process that continues to evolve, rising to meet the demands of consumers, employees and shareholders alike.
-For 2016, trends in this sector are heading towards higher levels of automation and profitability, leveraging robotics and quality assurance initiatives to maxamize shareholder wealth.
+Trends in this sector are heading towards higher levels of automation and profitability, leveraging robotics and quality assurance initiatives to maxamize shareholder wealth.

 Craftech utilizes robotics in its injection molding plant for efficient part removal – improving part quality and reducing lead times.

 Looking to learn more about manufacturing?
 Download our free glossary!